0xNF/mockify/README.md

 * Create unit tests
 * api.localhost and accounts.localhost subdomains
 * More thorough administrative control panels
+* Rate limiting is not active
+* Server Resposne Modes are not active

 ## Building
 Mockify depends on .NET Core 2.0